rapid-build/rapid-build/README.md

 # exclude.from.cacheBust                            = (array of strings) = file paths: exclude files from the cache bust
 # exclude.from.minFile[scripts|styles]              = (array of strings) = file paths: exclude script or style files from automatically being generated in the scripts.min.js or styles.min.css file
 # exclude.from.spaFile[scripts|styles]              = (array of strings) = file paths: exclude script or style files from automatically being generated in the spa.html file
+# test.browsers                                     = (array of browser names) = phantomjs will run by default, optional browser names are ['chrome', 'firefox', 'ie', 'safari']
 # =============================================================================================================================================================================================================================
 ```